 This report shows all the clicks on the filters.

-Another type of dynamic content is text shown after hovering.
+Another type of dynamic content is the text shown after hovering.

-In the Yandex.Metrica dashboard, the click data looks like this:
+In the Yandex.Metrica dashboard, the data looks like this:

-Let’s see how the same information is displayed in Plerdy:
+Let’s see how the same information is displayed in Plerdy heatmap software:

 This tool has collected 31 clicks on the text that is only displayed after hovering.

-Note that in this case, users clicked the text, not the image.
-If the text wasn’t displayed (e.g. a user just didn’t hover the element), no clicks will be shown.
+Note that in this case, visitors clicked the text, not the image.
+No clicks would be shown if the text weren’t displayed (e.g., a user didn’t hover the element).

-We have conducted a similar experiment in Hotjar.
-We have gone to a website page with several dynamic elements, all of which are opened with a click:
+We have conducted a similar analysis in Hotjar.
+We have gone to a website page with several dynamic elements and clicked them:

-As a result, the clicks on the elements (buttons) are recorded, but everything that happened next isn’t (e.g. opening of a pop-up form, filter selection, etc.).
+The tool recorded the interaction with elements (buttons) but ignored everything next (e.g., opening a pop-up form, filter selection, etc.).

 3. Data On Empty Clicks

-Online marketers and UX specialists who have ever conducted usability audits know what is an empty click.
-This is an accidental click made outside of the functional sections of a website.
+Online marketers and UX specialists who have ever conducted usability audits know what an empty click is.
+It’s an accidental click made outside of the functional sections of a website.
 They are very difficult to interpret.

-For example, in this part of the website, we have made several clicks that can definitely be considered empty:
+For example, in this part of the website, we have made several interactions that can be considered empty: